Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Almost sure asymptotics

-Since the last expression is summable in $t \in \N$, the claim follows by Borel-Cantelli's lemma and monotonicity of $\sup_{x \in (-t, t)^d}V_{\omega}(x)$ in $t$. \end{proof} Now let us pick $\omega$ and sufficiently large $t$ so that assertions in Proposition~\ref{local} and Lemma~\ref{potential-sup} holds.
-We denote by $\phi_{\omega}$ the $L^2$-normalized nonnegative eigenfunction associated with $\lambda_{\omega, 1}(B_{\e,M}(t,\omega))$.
+Now let us pick $\omega$ and sufficiently large $t$ so that assertions in Proposition~\ref{local} and Lemma~\ref{potential-sup} holds.
+We denote by $\phi_{\omega}$ the $L^2$-normalized nonnegative eigenfunction associated with $\lambda^{\rm D}_{\omega, 1}(B_{\e,M}(t,\omega))$.
 Then, since we know the following uniform upper bound from (3.1.55) in~\cite{Szn98}

 the integral of $\phi_{\omega}$ is bounded from below as

 Now, recall that the Feynman-Kac semigroup generated by $-\kappa \Delta + V_{\omega}$ has the kernel $p_{\omega}(s,x,y)$ since the potential term is locally bounded (see Theorem B.7.1 in~\cite{Sim82}).
 We can bound this kernel from below by using the Dirichlet heat kernel $p_{(-t, t)^d}(s,x,y)$ in $(-t, t)^d$ as follows: